Tayrona National Park // Colombia

 The Check-Out time for camping and the hammocks is at 11 am.
 This is when the cashier starts giving away the sleeping places.
 I recommend getting there early to make sure to get one of the “Upper hammocks” and to avoid the heat around midday.
 It’s totally worth it!

-- Stay close to the National Park & arrive early in order to get an “Upper hammock”
+- Stay close to the National Park the night before you go to the Park & plan to arrive early on the beach in order to get an “Upper hammock”

 - Pack light – you can buy food & drinks for a reasonable price in the park

 - Wear light clothes & drink a lot of water – the air is very hot and humid